Association for Financial Markets in Europe

 26 May 2022

-Their ask — AFME requests that mandatory buy-ins not be implemented, arguing other policy tools are more appropriate for improving settlement efficiency.
+Message — AFME requests that mandatory buy-ins not be implemented, arguing other policy tools are more appropriate for improving settlement efficiency.
 They support measures to prevent settlement fails, including improved CSD functionality and harmonization.
 If buy-ins must remain, they should be a last resort with substantial revisions to the rules.123

-How it helps them — This would avoid negative impacts on liquidity and maintain competitiveness in EU markets.45
+Why — This would avoid negative impacts on liquidity and maintain competitiveness in EU markets.45

-Who loses — Investors lose protection against persistent settlement failures and market inefficiency.67
+Impact — Investors lose protection against persistent settlement failures and market inefficiency.67

 Meeting with Jonás Fernández (Member of the European Parliament, Rapporteur) and Asociación Española de Banca